 This data set links the U.S. Census Bureau's Longitudinal Business Database (LBD), populationwide W-2 tax records, and the U.S. Census demographic files (Numident).
 Business-level information comes from the LBD, which tracks U.S. businesses and their establishments over time.
-The LBD includes all non-farm private-sector firms in the U.S. with at least one employee.
+The LBD includes all non farm private sector firms in the U.S. with at least one employee.
 Our focus in the LBD is on startups, to examine entrepreneurship by native and immigrant populations.
+We define startups as de novo firms that have no prior activity at any of their establishments.
+The founding year is the year the firm first appears in the LBD.

 To study founders, we integrate employment and demographic records.
 We use a "founding team" definition, identifying the top three earners (via W-2 records) in each new venture in its founding year (Kerr and Kerr 2017; Azoulay et al. 2020).
 We then classify each founding team member as either U.S.-born or immigrant, based on the country of birth (via Census Numident).
-Using W-2 records and

-Census Numident, we similarly classify all workers in the economy as U.S.born or immigrant.
-We also consider alternative measures of the immigrant population.
+Using W-2 records and Census Numident, we similarly classify all workers in the economy as U.S.-born or immigrant.
+We will also consider alternative measures of the immigrant population.

-To examine employment outcomes, we study the firm size distributions for U.S.-born and immigrant founded firms five years after founding.
-Given data set availability, our main analysis considers all 1.02 million firms founded from 2005-2010 that survive for five years.
+To examine employment in the new ventures, we study the firm size five years after founding and compare the firm size distributions for U.S.-born and immigrant founded firms.
+Given data set availability, our main analysis considers all firms founded from 2005-2010 that survive for five years.
+We thus analyze employment in 1.02 million new businesses.
 A benefit of the administrative data is that it covers all new employer firms in the economy.
 The limitation is that we see employment outcomes only in the early years of the business.
-This motivates our second data set, which is a representative sample of U.S. business owners, regardless of business age.
+This motivates our second data set, which is a representative sample of U.S. business owners, regardless of the business age.